Gulf Times: History

 The Gulf Times, Qatar, (the first publication of the Gulf Publishing and Printing Organisation) was founded on 1 June 1978.
 Its contract was signed and the required license was issued on 5 August 1978, in accordance with the laws of Qatar.
 The first edition of Gulf Times was published on 10 December 1978, as a black-and-white tabloid, under the leadership of Yousef Jassim Darwish, the editor-in-chief of both Gulf Times and later the sister Arabic-language paper Al Raya.
-The acting Ministry of Information at that time declared and confirmed the formation and the creation of a Qatari based English newspaper that is now known till this day as ‘Gulf Times’.
+The acting Ministry of Information at that time declared and confirmed the formation and the creation of a Qatari-based English newspaper that is now known till this day as ‘Gulf Times’.
 They have published their first ever publication during the month of December in the year of 1978 as a weekly paper.
 Three years later in February 1981, the newspaper was approved to be published every day.

+It was announced that in November 1985, the Gulf Times would begin distributing its newspaper in the relatively remote areas of Al Shamal, Mesaieed and Dukhan.

 On 1 January 1993, Gulf Publishing & Printing Company—encompassing both the Gulf Times and Al Raya—moved to new headquarters in the Al Hilal Area, on the C Ring Road, with a larger printing press, more up-to-date facilities and more office space.
 The newspaper could now grow both in physical size and publishing figures.